chartjs/Chart.js/docs/docs/configuration/tooltip.md

 ## Tooltip Callbacks

-The tooltip label configuration is nested below the tooltip configuration using the `callbacks` key.
+The tooltip label configuration is nested below the tooltip configuration using the `options.plugins.tooltip.callbacks` namespace.
 The tooltip has the following callbacks for providing text.
 For all functions, `this` will be the tooltip object created from the `Tooltip` constructor.

 All functions are called with the same arguments: a [tooltip item context](#tooltip-item-context).
 All functions must return either a string or an array of strings.
 Arrays of strings are treated as multiple lines of text.